How to Start Commodity Trading [A Beginner’s Guide to Commodities]

-There are a range of ways you can trade commodities, including investing in the physical commodity itself, trading commodity futures, trading commodity options, trading commodity ETFs, trading commodity shares, and trading CFDs on commodities.
-We outline each of these options below.
+There are a number of ways you can trade commodities: investing in the physical commodity itself, trading commodity futures, trading commodity options, trading commodity ETFs, trading commodity shares and trading CFDs on commodities.
+We will outline each of these options below.

-One way to invest in commodities is to go directly to the source and purchase your goods (e.g. purchase oil, or gold, or sugar directly).
+One way to invest in commodities is to go directly to the source and purchase the goods themselves (e.g. purchase oil, gold or sugar directly).
 Over time, if prices rise, you could find a buyer and pocket the difference in profit.

-Of course, is it really that feasible for you to go and find a producer and seller of oil, or sugar, to buy the goods from?
+But is it really that feasible for you to go and find a producer and seller of oil, or sugar, to buy the goods from?
 You would then have to find a buyer for your goods as well.
-Oh, and let's not forget that you will have to store your goods, as commodities are physical products!
+And you will have to store your goods, as commodities are physical products!

-In addition, you would need to consider storage for your investment.
-If you were to buy precious metals (fortunately, these are available in smaller quantities than sugar), you would need a secure storage facility, which increases the cost and complexity of your investment.
+In addition to physical storage space, you would need to consider other storage factors.
+For example, if you were to buy precious metals (fortunately, these are available in smaller quantities than sugar), you would need a secure storage facility, which increases the cost and complexity of your investment.

-As we discussed earlier, futures are contracts where a seller agrees to sell a fixed quantity of a certain commodity on a particular day in the future to a buyer.
-The buyer of the futures contract would agree on a fixed price to buy the underlying commodity from the seller on the expiration date of the contract.
+As we discussed earlier, futures are contracts where a seller agrees to sell a fixed quantity of a certain commodity at a fixed price on a particular day in the future to a buyer.

 Historically, at the expiration of the futures contract, the commodity would change hands from the buyer to the seller.
-However, today many traders use futures as a vehicle for speculating on commodity prices, and have no intention of taking ownership of the commodity once the contract expires.
+However, today many traders use futures as a vehicle for speculating on commodity prices and have no intention of taking ownership of the actual commodity once the contract expires.

 Simply, if the commodity price rises between the purchase date of the contract and the expiration date of the contract, the trader can sell the futures contract at a profit.
 If the price falls, the trader will make a loss.